tedneward/Azgaarnoth/Creatures/Elemental.md

 >- **Languages** Ignan
 >- **Challenge** 5
 >___
 >***Fire Form.*** The elemental can move through a space as narrow as 1 inch wide without squeezing.
 A creature that touches the elemental or hits it with a melee attack while within 5 feet of it takes 5 (1d10) fire damage.
-In addition, the elemental can enter a hostile creature’s space and stop there.
-The first time it enters a creature’s space on a turn, that creature takes 5 (1d10) fire damage and catches fire; until someone takes an action to douse the fire, the creature takes 5 (1d10) fire damage at the start of each of its turns.
+In addition, the elemental can enter a hostile creature's space and stop there.
+The first time it enters a creature's space on a turn, that creature takes 5 (1d10) fire damage and catches fire; until someone takes an action to douse the fire, the creature takes 5 (1d10) fire damage at the start of each of its turns.
 >
 >***Illumination.*** The elemental sheds bright light in a 30-foot radius and dim light in an additional 30 feet.
 >